 A police and justice system which recognises our customary laws and frees us from discrimination and any activity which may threaten our identity or security, interfere with our freedom of expression or association, or otherwise prevent our full enjoyment and exercise of universally recognised human rights and fundamental freedoms.

 We call on the Australian Government to support Aborigines in the development of an international declaration of principles for indigenous rights, leading to an international covenant.

 And we call on the Commonwealth Parliament to negotiate with us a Treaty recognising our prior ownership, continued occupation and sovereignty and affirming our human rights and freedom.

 2018 marks 30 years since the original Barunga Statement was presented.
-The bark statement now hangs in the walls of the Australian Parliament House, but its demands have been unanswered.
+The bark statement now hangs in the walls of the Australian Parliament House, but its demands have not been answered.

-The call for the Commonwealth Parliament to negotiate a national Treaty has yet to be realised.
-However, thirty years on and the Aboriginal Land Councils of the Northern Territory remain committed to the goals and aspirations articulated in the Barunga Statement.
+The call for the Commonwealth Parliament to negotiate a national Treaty has not yet been realised.
+However, thirty years on, the Aboriginal Land Councils of the Northern Territory remain committed to the goals and aspirations described in the Barunga Statement.

 At the 2018 Barunga Festival, the Barunga Agreement was signed on Jawoyn Country.
 This Agreement outlines a Memorandum of Understanding between Traditional Owners from the four Land Councils of the Northern Territory and the Northern Territory Government to work towards a treaty in the Northern Territory.

 This is the beginning of a long journey to treaty in the Northern Territory, and while it is not a national effort, it is an important step forward.